-A Mark consisting of the word "Maestro" followed by a registered trademark [®] or [TM] symbol (depending on its trademark status in a particular country) or the local law equivalent.
+A Mark consisting of the word "Maestro" followed by a registered trademark ® or TM symbol (depending on its trademark status in a particular country) or the local law equivalent.
 "Maestro" must appear in English and be spelled correctly, with the letter "M" capitalized.
-"Maestro" must not be abbreviated, hyphenated, used in the plural or possessive, or translated from English into another language.
+"Maestro" must not be abbreviated, hyphenated, used in the plural or possessive, translated from English into another language, or appear in another alphabet except for specific authorized versions in Chinese (translation), Arabic (transliteration), Georgian (transliteration), and Korean (transliteration).
 Maestro is the exclusive owner of the Maestro Word Mark.